Probing horizon scale quantum effects with Love: Observability

-On the other hand, extreme mass ratio inspirals (EMRIs) are one of the promising sources of GW which will be observed with the future space-based Laser Interferometer Space Antenna (LISA) \cite{Audley:2017drz}.
-The emitted GW from these systems can stay in the detector band from months to year.
-As a result, despite being small, with LISA we will be able to measure the tidal Love numbers of supermassive BHs in EMRI, quite precisely.
-This has the potential to open up the possibility to probe the nature of these bodies ``up to the Planck scale".
+Extreme mass ratio inspirals (EMRIs) are one of the promising sources of GW which will be observed with the future space-based Laser Interferometer Space Antenna (LISA) \cite{Audley:2017drz}.
+The emitted GW from these systems can stay in the detector band from months to a year.
+As a result, despite being small, with LISA we will be able to measure the TLNs of supermassive BHs in EMRI, quite precisely.
+Although the rates of EMRIs are not well understood it is expected that several such sources will be detected with LISA \cite{Gair:2004iv, Gair:2012vi, Amaro-Seoane:2019umn}.

-To estimate the effect of the Love number of these supermassive bodies in EMRI, we calculate dephasing as a function of ${\textsl k}$.
+To estimate the effect of the TLN of these supermassive bodies in EMRI, we calculate dephasing as a function of ${\textsl k}$.
 We ignore the contribution of the secondary body.
 The primary body's mass is considered to be $m_1=M$ and the dimensionless spin is $\chi$.
 A useful estimator to describe the effects of ${\textsl k}$ in the phase is the total number of GW cycles $(\equiv N)$ that accumulates within a given frequency band of the detectors.
-In terms of the frequency-domain phase $\psi_{TD}(f)$ this can be defined as,
+In terms of the frequency-domain phase $\psi_{TD}(f)$ it is expressed as,

-Using the expression of phase in Eq. (\ref{eq:N}) we calculate dephasing.
-In Fig. \ref{fig:EMRI_phase} and Fig. \ref{fig:EMRI_phase_spin} we show the magnitude of dephasing $(\delta \phi)$ in radian, as a function of ${\textsl k}$.
-As expected, the dephasing increases linearly with ${\textsl k}$.
-The results are consistent with the expectations discussed in Ref. \cite{Pani:2019cyc}.
-The black dashed horizontal line represents $\delta \phi = 1$ radian.
-Dephasing $\delta\phi >1$ represents a strong effect.
-The result implies that the EMRIs can be the potential sources that will be sensitive to the Planck scale physics.